Increasing attention to how much and where money flows—or doesn’t

 For decades, challenging questions have been raised about the power dynamics within philanthropy.
 Who benefits?
 Which needs and communities are given priority?
-And most contentiously, how much funding is being distributed?
+And most contentiously, how much funding is being distributed and where money flows?
 While these questions are not new, today they are being pressed more urgently by social justice leaders, sector critics, and even by major philanthropists and foundation leaders.
 The multifaceted crisis confronting the U.S. and the world in 2020 amplified calls to move beyond questions to demands for meaningful change in the distribution of philanthropic resources, specifically, more grant dollars, to more diverse organizations, with more autonomy for grantees.

 The most intense debates are occurring over the crucial question of how much funding is being distributed.
 As Collins provocatively states, “Over $1 trillion is parked in private foundations and another $120 billion in donor-advised funds” (2020, para.
 4).
 Some participants in this debate have called for voluntary measures that entail a greater distribution of resources in response to the public health emergency and consequent economic crisis, and others are calling for congressional action.